-With Nitaqat and Taqat being implemented throughout Saudi Arabia, there are many organisational and structural changes required to align with the new processes.
-Companies should be preparing now so they do not see major disruptions to their businesses, targets and timelines.
+With Nitaqat and Taqat being implemented throughout Saudi Arabia, there are many organizational and structural changes required to align with the new processes.
+Companies should be preparing now so they do not see major disruptions to their businesses, targets, and timelines.
 There are further updates to be announced on the Saudization ranges for each industry and organization size but no date is set for these yet.

-Creating a Saudization plan now will help organisations plan their future implementation of Nitaqat and Taqat.
-They should look at their recruitment strategy, should they hire more Saudi nationals to reach the quota or wait and replace expatriates with Saudi nationals when their visas expire or downsize the organisation, increase Saudi recruitment and outsource non-core business activities.
-There is advice and support available for companies who need it for their recruitment strategy, if you are looking for assistance, please contact Proven on +966 11 411 1127 or firstname.lastname@example.org .
+Creating a Saudization plan now will help organizations plan their future implementation of Nitaqat and Taqat.
+They should look at their recruitment strategy, should they hire more Saudi nationals to reach the quota or wait and replace expatriates with Saudi nationals when their visas expire or downsize the organization, increase Saudi recruitment and outsource non-core business activities.
+There is advice and support available for companies who need it for their recruitment strategy, if you are looking for assistance, please contact Proven at +966 11 411 1127 or [email protected] .

 Organizations need to be prepared for when employees’ visas expire.
-One option is for organizations may use expatriates whose visas are about to expire to train a Saudi nationals to take their position.
-This will allow companies to hire someone younger or with less experience and train them on-the-job.
+One option is for organizations may use expatriates whose visas are about to expire to train Saudi nationals to take their position.
+This will allow companies to hire someone younger or with less experience and train them on the job.

 |Non-Saudi employee||Saudi employee||Replacement date|

 Companies also need to create a human resource strategy that includes Nitaqat to ensure that the business still functions at maximum efficiency during implementation.
 The human resources strategy needs to align with the overall business goals, to ensure that Saudization is implemented using a timeframe and company resources that do not have a negative effect on the business.
 By strategizing before implementation, it allows all departments to prepare and minimize disruption.

 Below we outline some key areas to consider when starting your Saudization strategy.